-Brandon Johnson, MHS, hosts The Black Mental Wellness Lounge on YouTube, where he discusses mental health in the Black community.
-He talks with youth, men and parents and provides resources for improved mental wellness.
+Brandon Johnson, MHS, hosts The Black Mental Wellness Lounge on YouTube, where he talks with youth, men and parents and provides resources for improved mental wellness.

 Get This Podcast On Your Phone